August 2023

 We encourage BLM to adopt the No Action Alternative in the Lava Ridge final environmental impact statement (FEIS) and Record of Decision.
 Federal lands around Minidoka constitute Traditional Cultural Property (TCP) which is rooted in our history and important to maintain our cultural identity.
 We support the Idaho State Historic Preservation Office’s finding that Minidoka TCP is eligible for listing on the National Register of Historic Places.

-To protect Minidoka National Historic Site and TCP, we encourage BLM to begin a public planning process to designate 237,000 acres of BLM land as the Greater Minidoka Area of Critical Environmental Concern.
+To protect the Minidoka National Historic Site and TCP, we encourage BLM to begin a public planning process to designate 237,000 acres of BLM land as the Greater Minidoka ACEC.

 Thank you for considering our request to help our nation avoid repeating the mistakes of the past and to achieve its highest ideals of equality and justice.